dixonge/thedixons-11ty-docs/docs/nichols-house.md

 In 1822 it was sold to Thomas Dixon, Jr., then in 1842 to a cousin, [Wistar T. Dixon](https://www.wikitree.com/wiki/Dixon-11646).
 As far as anyone can tell the house no longer exists.

-You can read about how the house was rediscovered by clicking [HERE](https://mchhistory.blogspot.com/2017/08/finding-nichols-house-part-i-british.html) and then [HERE](https://mchhistory.blogspot.com/2017/08/finding-nichols-house-part-ii-where.html).
+You can read here about [how the house was rediscovered](https://mchhistory.blogspot.com/2017/08/finding-nichols-house-part-i-british.html) and also [how the house was rediscovered, part two](https://mchhistory.blogspot.com/2017/08/finding-nichols-house-part-ii-where.html).